-As pointed out in the introduction, this simple insight reconciles two seemingly contradictory branches of literature (Carroll 1992, Gottschalk and Moffitt 1994, Moffitt and Gottschalk 1995, 2002 and Blundell and Preston 1998).
+As pointed out in the Introduction, this simple insight reconciles two seemingly contradictory branches of the literature (Carroll, 1992; Gottschalk and Moffitt, 1994; Moffitt and Gottschalk, 1995, 2002; Blundell and Preston, 1998).
 In order to understand what drives this result, we re-estimated our model several times, imposing different sets of restrictions in order to reproduce either Gottschalk and Moffitt's or Blundell and Preston's results.
-In figure 8 we plot fitted values for income and consumption inequality for these alternative models and figure 9 presents the contribution of permanent shocks for each.
-The thin and thick solid lines in figure 8 are the same as in figure 4 and represent the evolution of inequality in the data and in the baseline model respectively.
-In figure 9, the thick solid line presents our estimate for the total contribution of predictable and unpredictable permanent shocks on income inequality.
+In Fig. 8 we plot fitted values for income and consumption inequality for these alternative models and Fig. 9 presents the contribution of permanent shocks for each.
+The thin and thick solid lines in Fig. 8 are the same as in Fig. 4 and represent the evolution of inequality in the data and in the baseline model, respectively.
+In Fig. 9, the thick solid line presents our estimate for the total contribution of predictable and unpredictable permanent shocks on income inequality.

-First, consider the dashed line in figure 8, which represents the estimates of a model in the spirit of Moffitt and Gottschalk (1995).
+First, consider the dashed line in Fig. 8, which represents the estimates of a model in the spirit of Moffitt and Gottschalk (1995).
 To obtain these estimates, we simplified the income process by no longer distinguishing between predictable and unpredictable permanent shocks.
 Then, we estimated this model on a subset of the moment conditions we use in the baseline, removing all information about consumption inequality and using only the moment conditions for income inequality (5) and the autocovariance of income (8).
 To obtain fitted values for consumption inequality, we assume all permanent shocks are unexpected to consumers, the assumption that Gottschalk and Moffitt make implicitly when interpreting their results.
 Unsurprisingly, this model fits the evolution of income inequality well but completely fails to explain the evolution of consumption inequality.
-The reason is that the autocovariance of income suggests that the increase in income inequality is due to permanent shocks (figure 9).
+The reason is that the autocovariance of income suggests that the increase in income inequality is due to permanent shocks (Fig. 9).
 Therefore, consumption inequality should have increased substantially over the whole sample period, with the strongest increase in the early 1980s.